dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 **Extra Credit:** Explain how a user could defeat your security scheme and gain access to your main application page without having to log in.

-(5) **Personalization**
+(5) **Personalization on the invoice page**

 *   After logging in from the login page, save the user's ID (e.g. email address).
 *   Each page after login should display the user's name (i.e. in the invoice).
-*   After using the application or making a purchase, the last page should say "Thank you, <user's name> for your <using this application>" and relevant other user info (e.g. shipping address for invoice).
+*   After displaying the invoice, the user should confirm the purchase and should say "Thank you, <user's name> for your purchase" and relevant other user info (e.g. shipping address for invoice) and **logout** the user.
+After logout, the users ID should not be known and the items purchased should no longer be kept.
+At this point the inventory should also be reduced by the amounts purchased.

 _Think about:_